SFU-CMPT-201/a7-pub/README.md

 space, we will not get into the discussion because the scope of this course is user-level systems programming.

-## Task 0: Understanding the memory mapping segment
+## Task 0: Understanding the Memory Mapping Segment

 Memory mapping is also a big topic and we will discuss it separately later in the semester.
 For now, let's look at one important component in this region, which is shared libraries.
 If you remember